grammarly/rocker-compose/README.md

 $ rocker-compose run -var env=dev -var port=8081 # will mount src volume and run on :8081
 ```

-In addition to the [builtin helper functions](http://golang.org/pkg/text/template/#hdr-Functions) there are few provided by rocker-compose:
+In addition to the [builtin helper functions](http://golang.org/pkg/text/template/#hdr-Functions) there are some provided by `rocker-compose`:

 ###### {{ *arg2* | default *arg1* }}
-Returns the passed default value *arg1* if given value *arg2* is empty.
+Returns the default value *arg1* if *arg2* is empty.
 By emptiness we mean any of `nil`, `[]`, `""` and `0`.

 ###### {{ bridgeIp }} [Example](#loose-coupling-network)
 Returns Docker's [bridge gateway ip](https://docs.docker.com/articles/networking/), which can be used to access any exposed ports of an external container.
 Useful for loose coupling.
 [Source](https://github.com/grammarly/rocker-compose/blob/88007dcf571da7617f775c9abe1824eedc9598fb/src/compose/docker.go#L59)

 ###### {{ seq *To* }} or {{ seq *From* *To* }} or {{ seq *From* *To* *Step* }}
 Sequence generator.
-Returns array of integers of a given sequence.
+Returns an array of integers of a given sequence.
 Useful when you need to duplicate some configuration, for example scale containers of the same type.
 Mostly used in combination with `range`:
 ```
 {{ range $i := seq 1 5 2 }}
 container-$i